WSU-kduncan/f23cicd-CalmWizard890/README-CI.md

 2. Run the command "docker ps" to see all listed container that are running and you should see the container you named.

 _How to view the project running in the container_
-1. Open up browser of choice (mine is Google Chrome still)
+1. Open up browser of choice (mine is Google Chrome).
-2. Go to the address bar and type in "https://localhost:80"
+2. Go to the address bar and type in "https://localhost:80" to go to the correct location.
-3. Opens into the apache2 webserver that houses your created website (mine is named my-website)
+3. Opens into the apache2 webserver containing your website.

 **Part 2**